AksAman/WallE/README.md

 - `urls.py`
   * mainUrl: The main url of the website,as i have used the main url of the website again and again.
   * file_url: The file path where the wallpaper gets stored.
 By default, images gets stored in 'wallpapers' folder in the project's directory.
-You can change it by changing variable dirName.
+You can change it by changing variable `dirName`.
 I have used `os.system`, because it will make WallE adjust file namings depending on the os you are using.

 - `Image_downloader.py`
+  Downloads the wallpaper using the given 'image url' and saves in `dirName`

+- `LastPageCalculator.py`
+  As i am using random wallpapers, so i am using `random.randint()` python function [https://docs.python.org/3/library/random.html#random.randint].
+As it needs an upper bound, i am using `calcLastpage()` which find the last page for the website.

+- `Categories.py`
+It scraps the categories of wallpapers and returns the url of the chosen category's page.

+- `GetWallpaper.py`
+The heart of the project which uses 'image downloader', 'SetWallpaper'

 # Python package dependencies